turnbullpress/aom-rails/README.md

 ```
 git clone https://github.com/turnbullpress/aom-rails.git
 ```
-Next you can follow along with the Art of Monitoring book on printed page number 439. or test the application before contenio to the book by installing gem with bundle inside the aom-rails directory with the following command:
+Next you can follow along with the Art of Monitoring book on printed page number 439. or test the application before continue to the book by installing gem with bundle inside the aom-rails directory with the following command:

 ```
 bundle install